Click here to download the 2013 Festival Program.

 The Berklee BeanTown Jazz Festival has delighted tens of thousands with a host of jazz, Latin, blues, and groove acts.
 Our communities come out in force—with attendance swelling to 70,000 strong at its height—to enjoy world-class music on three stages, great eats, and good times stretching six blocks in Boston’s historic South End.
 Families are entertained with face painting, inflatables, photos, and an instrument petting zoo.
 More than 70 vendors participate, making the Berklee BeanTown Jazz Festival the place to be.

-Berklee College of Music, for the fourth year, was the proud recipient of a grant from the National Endowment for the Arts (NEA) to support the 2013 Berklee BeanTown Jazz Festival.
-In awarding the prestigious Access to Artistic Excellence grant to Berklee, the NEA cited the festival as a celebration of Boston’s diversity as reflected in the attendees, music, food, and crafts.
+Berklee College of Music, for the fourth year, is the proud recipient of a grant from the National Endowment for the Arts (NEA) to support the 2013 Berklee BeanTown Jazz Festival.
+In awarding the prestigious Art Works grant to Berklee, the NEA cited the festival as a celebration of Boston’s diversity as reflected in the attendees, music, food, and crafts.

 Terri Lyne Carrington